PhangsTeam/TP_ALMA_data_reduction/README.txt

      - In the "scripts_TP" folder, untar the analysis_script.tar file included in the zipped file.

-     - In the "scripts_TP" folder, modify the "GalName-input.py" if you wish to modify the parameters used in the data reduction or imaging.
+     - In the "scripts_TP/galaxy-specific-scripts" folder, modify the "GalName-input.py" if you wish to modify the parameters used in the data reduction or imaging.
 State the step of the data reduction you want to perform.

      - In the "scripts_TP" folder, start a CASA session and:
-       CASA> execfile('NGC_1672-input.py')
+       CASA> execfile('galaxy-specific-scripts/NGC_1672-input.py')

      - Two additional folders will be created at the same level as the scripts_TP folder, products and tmp (see point 1 for directory tree):